cgenereux/ChatGPT-Life-Book-Generator/README.md

 #### Quick setup:

-- Clone or download the repo
+- Clone or download the project
-- Open a terminal/command line and run:
+- Open your editor or command line and run:

 ```bash
 pip install anthropic